MAsuamah/note-taker/README.md

 * The note will immediately appear in the left sidebar so that it can be later reviewed.

 ### Review Old Notes
-* To review an old note, click on the title of the note you would like to review in the left-hand column.
+* To review an old note, click on the title of the note you would like to review.
 * Once you click on the title, the full note will appear on the right.

 ### Delete a Note From the SideBar